My friend told me that helmets don't prevent concussions. If that's true, what's

 the point of wearing one when I ride my bike? – Eddie

 Here's why people wear helmets when biking,

-skiing, or doing
+skiing, or doing other

-a helmet when doing any sport or activity where there's a chance you might hit your
+when doing any sport or activity where there's a chance you might hit your

 head against something like a tree, the ground, or another person.

 Your friend is right: No helmet can prevent concussions.

 There's no way to keep the brain from moving inside the skull.
 If you hit your head

 hard enough, your brain can bang into the hard bone and cause a concussion.

 Some "special" sports helmets and other new products claim that they can protect